#YouCanTalk

-The campaign is a collaborative effort by leading mental health and suicide prevention organisations which aims to empower and increase confidence when it comes to talking about suicide.
+The #YouCanTalk campaign is a collaborative effort led by Australia’s national mental health and suicide prevention organisations, which aims to empower and increase people’s confidence when talking about suicide. #YouCanTalk is about connecting people to the resources available which can support these conversations.

-This includes recognising the signs that someone is thinking of suicide, how to talk about it openly and honestly and what to do if someone says they are not coping and needs help.
+Suicide prevention resources can assist you to recognise the signs that someone is thinking of suicide, provide guidance on how to talk openly and honestly with others, and outline what to do when someone says they need help.

 Tips to consider if you are talking to someone you are worried about:

-- It is better to reach out than avoid the person for fear of getting the conversation wrong.
-Experts generally agree that asking someone whether they are thinking about suicide is unlikely to make the situation worse or ‘put ideas in their head’.
+• It is better to reach out than avoid the person for fear of getting the conversation wrong.

-- If you feel uncertain if your friend or loved one may be at risk, ask the question directly – “Are you having thoughts about suicide?” and be prepared for the answer to be yes.
+• Ask the question directly – “Are you having thoughts about suicide?” – and be prepared for the answer to be yes

-- Make the person feel comfortable by listening without judgement or criticism and don’t try to ‘fix’ the problem or talk them out of suicide.
-Just listen.
+• Make the person feel comfortable by listening without judgement.
+Don’t try to ‘fix’ the problem or talk them out of suicide.

-- Ensure they are safe for now and talk to the person about who else to involve so they can be supported.
-You can assist by connecting them with other supports and services.
+• Ensure they are safe for now and talk to them about who else you can involve to help them feel supported

-- Connect with resources and supports that are available to you to help you navigate the conversation.
+• Connect with available resources to help you navigate the conversation.

 #YouCanTalk to those with lived experience